A hamburger with extra wow! These eye-catching black burger buns are keto friendly, egg free and dairy free. Plus, they taste delicious.

 You should have seen the eyes of my teenagers when I served these burgers for dinner the other night!
 So much fun.

 I'm normally not one for food trends, but when I saw black burger buns on Instagram recently, I just had to find out how to make them.
-The black makes the colours of the filling pop so beautifully.
+The black makes the colors of the filling pop so beautifully.

 In fact, I think it turns the humble burger into an edible piece of art.

-What makes black burger buns black
+What makes the buns black

 There are two ways to achieve the black color: Squid ink or activated charcoal.